 While the Bauhaus style is all about clean lines and originality, that leaves innovation as a challenge.
 Richard Lampert definitely worked the concepts with his Frog chair.
 It not only features a truly distinct design but made it the epitome of visually versatile, pragmatic, and absolutely ergonomic.
 It was first designed for lecture halls back n 1955 and the stackable design turned out to be an amazing benefit.
 In fact, it was because of this feature that this chair was dubbed ‘the Frog.’
 It has a charming aesthetic and can be featured in most homes and commercial spaces while maintaining its unique panache.
 It is mostly made out of powder coated tubular steel with a birch plywood backrest and seat that’s available in other lacquered finishes as well.
 A cluster of these would look great in an office huddle room, a home dining area, and more.

 So, these are some of the most timeless Bauhaus furniture items that you’ll ever come across.
 They not only capture the essence and originality of this era of modernism, but also deliver the core trio of functionality, pragmatism, and visuals.
-They truly define the best of all worlds and are classic enough to be emulated in today’s home and commercial interior designs as well.
+They truly define the best of all worlds and are classic enough to be emulated in today’s mid century modern living rooms and commercial interior designs as well.